Flaere/Labo1/README.md

 availability of each room separately.
 Therefore, implement a method to request the availability of all rooms of the hotel on a given date, using getAvailableRooms(LocalDate date).

-( TBA ) The hotel booking system may be used by a number of hotel staff at once so your implementation must be thread-safe.
+( Check ) The hotel booking system may be used by a number of hotel staff at once so your implementation must be thread-safe.
 In addition, efficiency is important for the hotel booking system, as such two bookings can be made concurrently as long as they are for different rooms.